-This WordPress review summarizes my recent experience with WordPress, a powerful and user-friendly website-building program.
-It tells why you might want to create a personal website, gives a brief introduction to WordPress and weighs the pros and cons of WordPress as a website tool.
+This WordPress review summarizes my recent experience with WordPress, a powerful and user-friendly website-buildingprogram.
+It tells why you might want to create a personal website.
+Then it gives a brief introduction to WordPress.
+Finally, a WordPress review weighs its pros and cons as a website tool.

-The social media universe has exploded, with Facebook, Twitter and LinkedIn being joined by a dizzying array of apps that can connect us with each other.
+The social media universe has exploded.
+Facebook, Twitter and LinkedIn are joined by a dizzying array of apps that can connect us with each other.
 Most people don’t need a website to communicate with their friends and their friends-of-friends-of-friends.
 So why did Art Chester need a website?

-I soon learned that in today’s world, it’s easy to publish a book, but the real trick is breaking through the barrage of noise to find people who will read it.
+I soon learned that in today’s world, it’s easy to publish a book.
+However, the real trick is breaking through the barrage of noise to find people who will read it.
 Therefore, ArtChester.net started as a way to build an audience for my fiction.
 I decided to write about something that I know about: to translate what happens in science for non-specialists, searching for useful nuggets that we can apply in everyday life.
-I quickly found two other benefits in addition to list-building: the website enabled me to comment on research results that I thought were interesting and important; and it gave me additional ideas for book plots that incorporate technology.
+I quickly found two other benefits in addition to list-building.
+The website enabled me to comment on research results that I thought were interesting and important.
+And it gave me additional ideas for book plots that incorporate technology.

 As my library of articles grows (over 200 to date), my website traffic keeps growing, both from regular readers and from people who discover my articles through search engines.
 The website had 10,000 views last year and is on track for 18,000 this year.
 In case you’re curious, my most popular article has been the one on Hawaii’s sea burial customs.

 These numbers are miniscule compared with a profit-making business, but I’m proud of the progress, and I’m grateful to you, my readers, for your interest in what I write.

 Why A Website Of Any Kind?

 More generally, here are four reasons why many of us create websites: